-Flying halfway around the world, riding a peak of terror, I transited through an empty airport in Tokyo and then arrived at an empty airport in Los Angeles.
+Flying halfway around the world, cresting on a peak of terror, I left an empty airport in Hanoi, transited through an empty airport in Tokyo, and then arrived at an empty airport in Los Angeles.
 From what I’d seen on the news I was expecting mobs of frightened passengers, a labyrinth of security and health check clearances, and an enforced quarantine, probably at a military base.
 Instead, I got to customs and was waved right through.
 No one even asked where I was coming from.
 Right before I’d left for the airport in Hanoi, I’d jumped on my laptop and reserved a rental car for two weeks since I couldn’t go straight to my Mom’s.
 The one message I’d heard, over and over, was that all travelers needed to be quarantined for two weeks.
 Since my country wasn’t giving me any guidance and there was no way I could afford to stay at a hotel in Los Angeles for two weeks, I figured I’d just drive out to the desert and sit in the car.

 On the shuttle I talked to a guy from Hawaii who believed that the virus was related to the new 5G wireless technology.
 This kind of thinking eventually led to almost eighty wireless towers being vandalized in the UK alone.
 Did 5G have anything to do with the corona virus?
 I had no idea.
 No one had any idea what was going on.
 People were reacting with hysteria and panic, not necessarily observing the recommended safety protocols, as much as just freaking out.